Being a Mentor Is Fun!

-- Living with a Chronic Illness
+- Living with a disability (visible or invisible)

 JVC Northwest recognizes that connections between FJVs and current JVs have been happening for decades in an informal capacity through our strong network of FJVs across the country.
 We are grateful for the new-shared resources and capacity to develop a formal mentor program.

 A mentoring program is an intentional step for Jesuit Volunteer Corps (JVC) Northwest to act on the goals of equity and inclusion.

 JVs might be interested in getting a mentor for additional support during their JV year.
 A mentor can provide another listening ear, support for reflecting on accomplishments, space for processing after COVID-19, increased awareness of JVs’ talents, and provide confidential space to share experiences.